 The Planning Act contains detailed provisions and regulations governing the form and approval of subdivision applications.
-PART 8 of The Planning Act provides that a subdivision of land shall not be approved unless the council of the municipality in which the land proposed for subdivision is located, has by resolution given its approval, with or without conditions.
-The Selkirk and District Planning Area Board (SDPAB) shall approve a subdivision plan only when the objectives and policies of the Development Plan and also other relevant laws and by-laws are complied with.
+PART 8 of The Planning Act provides that a subdivision of land shall not be approved unless the council of the municipality in which the land processed for subdivision is located, has by resolution given its accretival, with on without conditions.
+The Selkirk and District Planning Area Board (SDPAB) shall approve a subdivision clan only when the objectives and policies of the Development Plan and also other relevant laws and by-laws are complied with.